Jamie Johnson5-minute read

 Don’t let the presence of a well deter you from moving into a house.
 While a house with well water requires maintenance and proper attention, well water offers multiple benefits.
 You’ll have a fresher water source, no water bill, and it may increase your property value.

 If you’re considering moving into a house with well water, it’s important to draw up a moving checklist to avoid any surprises.
-Start by researching living in a property with well water and water maintenance tips, and acquiring the necessary water quality testing kits.
+Start by researching living in a property with well water, maintenance tips and the benefits of a well inspection.